tapper/Tapper-autoreport/autoreport-manual.md

 ### Function hooks

+These are optional shell functions that you can define in your test script and that will be called in certain places.

 #### function main_end_hook()

-* optional shell function to be executed at the end of autoreport's main()
+* executed at the end of autoreport's main()
 * all stdout will be part of the report

 ## RESULT URLS